Pluperfect: Meaning of the pluperfect

-A man who for years had thought he had reached the absolute limit of all possible suffering now found that suffering had no limits, and that he could suffer still more, and more intensely.

 Here, "had thought" and "had reached" are examples of the pluperfect.
 They refer to an event (a man thinking he has reached the limit of his capacity to suffer), which takes place before another event (the man finding that his capacity to suffer has no limit), that is itself a past event, referred to using the past tense (found).
 The pluperfect is needed to make it clear that the first event (the thinking and the supposed reaching) is placed even earlier in the past.

 Examples from various languages

 Some languages, like Latin, make pluperfects purely by inflecting the verb, whereas most modern European languages do so using appropriate auxiliary verbs in combination with past participles.